Updated for 2025

 Alhambra Police Department

-The City of Alhambra invites families to visit the Alhambra Police Department on Tuesday, August 1st from 6:00 pm to 8:30 pm as part of National Night Out.
+The City of Alhambra invites families to its National Night Out event happening on August 5th from 6:00 pm to 8:30 pm at the Alhambra Police Department.
 The evening includes food, games, public safety demonstrations, and more.

 Civic Expo & National Night Out